mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/mobile-swift/README.md

 # iOS Swift Sample IoT Device Controller App

 Congrats!
 You've finished part 1 and 2 where you set up the Atlas Backend and created the vehicle simulator.
-Now we'll create the Vehicle Controller Mobile Application.
+Now we'll show you how to create the Vehicle Controller Mobile Application.

 ## Prepare and run iOS mobile app